Ex-prosecutor charged in Ahmaud Arbery case booked at jail

 SAVANNAH, Ga.
-(AP) — The former prosecutor charged with misconduct for her handling of the Ahmaud Arbery case was booked at a Georgia jail Wednesday and released.
+(AP) — The former prosecutor charged with misconduct for her handling of the Ahmaud Arbery case was booked at a Georgia jail on Wednesday and released.

 Former Brunswick Judicial Circuit District Attorney Jackie Johnson turned herself in Wednesday morning at the Glynn County jail, county Undersheriff Ron Corbett said.
 Jail records show she was released on her own recognizance, meaning she did not have to pay a cash bond.

 A grand jury indicted Johnson, 49, last week on a felony charge of violating her oath of office and a misdemeanor count of obstructing police.
 Johnson was the area’s top prosecutor when three white men chased and fatally shot Arbery last year.
-The indictment alleges she used her position to shield the 25-year-old Black man’s killers from prosecution.
+The indictment alleges she used her position to discourage police from making arrests in the 25-year-old Black man’s killing.

 Greg McMichael and his grown son, Travis McMichael, armed themselves and pursued Arbery in a pickup truck on Feb.
 23, 2020, after they spotted Arbery running in their neighborhood just outside the port city of Brunswick, about 70 miles (112 kilometers) south of Savannah.

-Note: This story has been corrected to say Johnson did not immediately return a phone message Wednesday, not Thursday.